THCP, also known as tetrahydrocannabiphorol, might sound like a mouthful but its potency and benefits for health could make it a household name!

 What is THCP?
 Does THCP Get You High?

-This newly discovered molecule is called THCP, which is short for Δ9-tetrahydrocannabiphorol, and was isolated from a Cannabis plant.
+This new molecule is THCP, which is short for Δ9-tetrahydrocannabiphorol, and was isolated from a Cannabis plant.

 THC and THCP are very similar molecules, with some detail – THCP has two more carbons at the alkyl side chain.
 No cannabinoids with more than five links had ever been found before in nature previous to this finding.